 Update (July 2016): Elia and Fstoppers released the first episode of the tutorial for free.
 Watch it on their website.
 Friendly warning: Be careful, it’s addictive 😉

 Lynda has been around for a while and I’m sure many of you know it.
 Now it has a subscription-based model starting at $24.99 per month and you get access to every single course on the website.
-Feel free to sign up for 10 day free trial.
+Feel free to sign up for a 10-day free trial.

 Some of my recommendations include:

-- Photoshop CC 2015 for Photographers: Fundamentals with Chris Orwig,
+- Photoshop CC for Photographers: Basics and Intermediate with Chris Orwig,

 - Foundations of Photography with Ben Long (and any other Ben’s courses),